getlantern/lantern-roadmap/lep/DRAFT/008_PKI_Authentication.md

 When a user signs in using a Lantern client, she simply enters her email address.
-The Lantern client generates a CSR using its own private key, populating the email address as a [Subject Alternative Name].
+The Lantern client generates a CSR using its own private key, populating the email address as a [Subject Alternative Name] (SAN).
 The Lantern client then submits this CSR to janus.

 When janus receives a CSR, it verifies that the CSR contains an email address